Franciscorp/game-it-yourself-immunity-bandit/README.md

 Stage 3 and Final - 260 Points - How to stay protected against viruses and HIV

 Keys:
-Arrows - Left and Right
+- Left and Right Arrows: Move Left and Right
-Up arrow - Jump
+- Up arrow: Jump

 ---
 **Workshop 4 of the Game-It-Yourself Toolbox** seeks to continue to impart fundamental concepts of game development and object-oriented programming through guided exercises to reconstruct missing pieces and mechanics of the game.
 These exercises include: